biobakery/humann_legacy/readme.txt

 "Scalable metabolic pathway reconstruction from metagenomic data"
 ***Citation here***

 Many thanks to the NIH and to the entire Human Microbiome Project team for making the HMP possible and for the many collaborators who helped to make HUMAnN a reality.
-Sahar Abubucker and Makedonka Mitreva (Washington University) were invaluable as co-leaders of the Metabolic Reconstruction group, the pipeline incorporates software from Yuzhen Ye (Indiana University) and Beltran Rodriguez-Mueller (SDSU), and specific contributors include Jeremy Zucker (Broad Institute), Brandi Cantarel (UMD), Qiandong Zeng (Broad Institute), and many others.
+Sahar Abubucker and Makedonka Mitreva (Washington University) co-led the Metabolic Reconstruction group, the pipeline incorporates software from Yuzhen Ye (Indiana University), Beltran Rodriguez-Mueller (SDSU), and Pat Schloss (University of Michigan), and specific contributors include Alyx Schubert (University of Michigan), Jeremy Zucker (Broad Institute), Brandi Cantarel (UMD), Qiandong Zeng (Broad Institute), and many others.

 BASIC OPERATION
 ====